AvivShabtay/Protector/README.md

 ---

 ### ToDo
+- [ ] Add object notification
-- [X] Add notification to processes
+- [ ] Add class in Kernel-Code to wrap all protector logic
-- [X] Search for execution for monitored paths
-- [X] Add data structure to hold multiple paths
-- [ ] Add data structure to hold event (attempts to run program from monitored path)
+- [ ] Add data structure to hold blocked-program events
-- [ ] Update client application to support all the functionality
+- [ ] Add Kernel & user mode support for getting events data

 ---

 ### Useful links
 * OSR Windows Linked Lists tutorial - https://www.osronline.com/article.cfm%5Earticle=499.htm
 * DebugView not showing KdPrint output - https://stackoverflow.com/a/45627365
+* Resources in Visual Studio - https://www.ired.team/offensive-security/code-injection-process-injection/loading-and-executing-shellcode-from-portable-executable-resources
+* UNICODE_STRING not guaranteed to be NULL-terminated - https://community.osr.com/discussion/243646/wcsstr-in-kernel
+* Global variables in Kernel-Code - LNK2019 unresolved external symbol atexit referenced in function "void __cdecl `dynamic initializer for 'xxxx''(void)" - https://community.osr.com/discussion/144190/unresolved-external-symbol-atexit
 ---

 ### Common issues
 #### Resource file opened in another editor
 When using `Resource View` in `Visual Studio` you can get this error sometimes. <br>
-I used `Notepad++` to open the file from the local folder and then try to open the `Resource View` again and it fixed the problem.
+I've used `Notepad++` to open the file from the local folder and then try to open the `Resource View` again and it fixed the problem.